Hexanol777/persian-ecommerce-sentiment-analysis/README.md

 ## Model

-The model was trained using keras and utilizing a feedforward neural network with multiple dense layers.
+The model was trained using keras utilizing a feedforward neural network with multiple dense layers.
 Dropout layers with a dropout rate of 0.5 were added to reduce overfitting.
 The model is compiled with the categorical cross-entropy loss function and the `Adam` optimizer.
 You can change the parameters based on your specific requirements and dataset to optimize the model for your use case.
 ### Parameters

 ```python